SimonR1ley/sidewalk/README.md

 <!-- stipulate functionality and improvements that can be implemented in the future. -->

-- I would like to add more questions
+- I would like to add the images to the website
-- I want to change the answering method, making it more intricate and fun
+- I want to fix the orders page where I can remove and update the stock.
-- I want to implement Firebase or Firestore
-- I want to fix my Shared Preferences bug
+- I want to fix my product cards and make them look better and more professional
-- I want to add more games that are part of the esports world

 <!-- MOCKUPS -->